Outdoor TV Antenna Not Working? Easy Fixes First

 If channels return after these checks, the antenna itself is usually working correctly and the issue was caused by signal interruption or setup changes.

-Why Your Outdoor TV Antenna Stopped Working Suddenly
+Why Your Outdoor TV Antenna Is Not Working

 Unlike indoor antennas, outdoor systems rely on several exposed components working together: